 As you’d imagine, the fuel economy of a traditional muscle car is not its shining feature.
 The V-6 returns 18/27 mpg city/highway, while the 5.7L V-8 is surprisingly efficient for its size/power at 15/23 mpg city/highway.
 The top-end, 6.4L V-8 checks in just behind that at 14/23 mpg city/highway.

-When you open the driver’s door of the 2013 Challenger, several things stand out including the LED-backlit gauges and the large and sporty bucket seats, trimmed in cloth or leather.
-Standard features include air conditioning, multifunction steering wheel, and 60/40 split rear seats.
-Available interior features include satellite navigation, Uconnect hands-free system, heated seats, climate control, contrasting red leather accents, and milled aluminum pedals.
+The 2014 Challenger offers automatic air conditioning, multifunction steering wheel, a powered driver’s seat, and 60/40 split rear seats as standard features.
+Available interior features include satellite navigation, Uconnect hands-free system with Bluetooth connectivity, heated seats, climate control, contrasting red leather accents, and milled aluminum pedals.

-All 2013 Challengers come standard with front, front-side, and side-curtain airbags.
-In addition, Challengers are all fitted with reactive head restraints that help reduce whiplash in rear-end collisions.
-Traction control and four-wheel antilock disc brakes are standard, and rear parking sensors are available to prevent unwanted run-ins with parking garage walls.
+The Challenger’s crash test performance was good enough to earn it a full five-star overall rating from the NHTSA.
+Challengers come standard with front, front-side, and side-curtain airbags, traction control, and four-wheel antilock disc brakes, while rear parking sensors are available to prevent unwanted run-ins with parking garage walls.